iamenochchirima/CS50W-PROJECTS/1-Wiki/wiki/entries/JavaScript.md

 # JavaScript

-JavaScript is a dynamic programming language that's used for web development, in web applications, for game development, and lots more.
-It allows you to implement dynamic features on web pages that cannot be done with only HTML and CSS
+JavaScript is a programming language